 Session 2: Early Career Researchers’ Perspective

 Re-Enlightenment?
 Truth, reason and science in a global world

 At a time of perceived erosion of trust in science, the Global Young Academy discussed the values of the Enlightenment in today’s society, in digital transformation, and in a so-called post-truth world.
 Panellists analysed the potential for a (Re-)Enlightenment from three different perspectives: how can we embrace the universality of science while valuing local and cultural differences?
 In a society that is moving away from Enlightened values yet still relies on scientists to solve the grand challenges of our time, how should scientists interpret their role in this environment?
 And finally, what are the limits of a (Re-)Enlightenment?

 Remember the Moon Landing 1969!
 Big Scientific Events and their Role in Society

 The moon landing in 1969 was one of the most important events in the history of science and mankind.
-In 2019, the year of its 50th anniversary, we will discuss the role of such scientific breakthroughs: How do you remember the moon landing?
+In 2019, the year of its 50th anniversary, we discussed the role of such scientific breakthroughs: How do people remember the moon landing?
 Which were similarly memorable scientific events that followed?
 Which will be the next big discoveries of such importance?
 How should these events be presented to the media and to society?
-In this interactive session among the public, science, society and media will be put into relation, allowing a discourse starting with our own experiences.
+In this interactive session, the relation between public, science, society and media was put into perspective, allowing a discourse starting with our own experiences.